I attribute being able to quickly scale my firm from scratch to sales in just 5 years mostly due to client accounting services (CAS).

 And while there are tons of cloud accounting apps out there to help you automate these workflows, you’ll need to pick your core apps and become a power user of those apps.

-At a minimum, you’ll need to leverage cloud accounting software to automate the bookkeeping and to act as your automation hub for all other workflows that you’ll be taking over for your client.
+These tools will also serve as your automation hub for all other workflows you’ll be taking over for your client.

 When it comes to cloud accounting software, consider Xero: